AshikMehediAbid/shortest_path_finding/README.md

 ### Minimum Path Finding App
 This Flutter application demonstrates a grid-based visualization of finding the shortest path between two points using a simple breadth-first search (BFS) algorithm.
 Users can interact with the grid to set a start point, end point, and obstacles, and then calculate the minimum path.

-### Features
+# Features
-- Dynamic Grid Visualization:
+### Dynamic Grid Visualization:

--- A grid of customizable rows and columns.
+- A grid of customizable rows and columns.
--- Each cell is represented by a CustomBox widget.
+ Each cell is represented by a CustomBox widget.
-- Interactive Design:
+### Interactive Design:

--- Tap to set the "From" point (starting position).
+- Tap to set the "From" point (starting position).
--- Tap to set the "To" point (destination).
+ Tap to set the "To" point (destination).
--- Mark cells as obstacles or reset them by tapping.
+ Mark cells as obstacles or reset them by tapping.
-- Pathfinding Algorithm:
+### Pathfinding Algorithm:

--- Implements BFS to calculate the shortest path while avoiding obstacles.
+- Implements BFS to calculate the shortest path while avoiding obstacles.
--- Displays the traversed path dynamically on the grid.
+ Displays the traversed path dynamically on the grid.
-- Color Coding:
+### Color Coding:

--- Start Point: Blue.
+- Start Point: Blue.
--- Destination: Yellow.
+- Destination: Yellow.
--- Obstacles: Red.
+- Obstacles: Red.
--- Path: Light green.
+- Path: Light green.

 #### Sample Image